Banana, coconut, and Twinkie: United States

-In the United States, the terms banana, coconut, and Twinkie are used primarily used for Asian Americans who are perceived to have been assimilated and acculturated into mainstream American culture and who do not conform to typical South Asian or East Asian cultures.
+In the United States, the terms banana, coconut, and Twinkie are primarily used for Asian Americans who are perceived to have been assimilated and acculturated into mainstream American culture and who do not conform to typical South Asian or East Asian cultures.

 Banana and Twinkie refer to a person being perceived as "yellow on the outside, white on the inside", and are mainly applied to people from East Asia, the Philippines, Thailand, Vietnam, and some other parts of Southeast Asia.
 The latter term is derived from the American snack food called a Twinkie, which has a yellow exterior surrounding a white filling.
 Coconut is used to refer to darker-skinned Asians, such as those from South Asia or sometimes the Philippines.

 Any of these terms may be used by Asians and Asian Americans, as well as nonAsian Americans, to disparage Asians or Asian Americans for a lack of perceived authenticity or conformity, and by nonAsian Americans to praise their assimilation into mainstream white, Anglo, Christian European-American culture.

 Commonwealth countries

-In Australia, the term coconut is a derogatory term used against Indigenous Australians (usually, although not always, by other Indigenous people) to imply a betrayal of their Aboriginal identity; a lack of loyalty to their people because they are perceived to be "acting white" (like a coconut, which is brown on the outside, white on the inside).
+In Australia, the term coconut is a derogatory term used against Indigenous Australians to imply a betrayal of their Aboriginal identity; a lack of loyalty to their people because they are perceived to be "acting white" (like a coconut, which is brown on the outside, white on the inside).
 This is analogous to the American usage described above, and similar in meaning to the American term Uncle Tom, also used in Australia, by which people are criticised for "acting white".

 Coconut is used similarly in the UK and in South Africa.